AIalchemistART/scms-starter-kit/docs/scms/FAILURES.md

 ---

 ### What Happened
-The D3.js tree layout in Mneme AI's graph visualization failed to render.
+The D3.js tree layout in the project's graph visualization failed to render.
 Two compounding issues:
 1. Incorrect syntax: `if (!simulation!)` instead of `if (!simulation)`
 2. D3's `stratify()` assumed single root, but memory graphs can have multiple disconnected roots